Urticaria (Hives) in Children

 Your child’s healthcare provider may also prescribe:

-- Antihistamines, such as diphenhydramine or hydroxyzine
+- Antihistamines, such as diphenhydramine or hydroxyzine (these may cause drowsiness)

 - Other antihistamines that won’t make your child drowsy, such as cetirizine or loratadine